-Consequently, it’s not vulnerable to extreme humidity and perfect for heavy fills.
+Consequently, it’s not vulnerable to extreme humidity and is perfect for heavy fills.

 This drywall joint compound will provide a superior bond and low shrinkage.
-You can use it to laminate gypsum panels.
-Also when sound-proofing boards and even on concrete surfaces.
+You can use it to laminate gypsum panels, sound-proofing boards or, even concrete surfaces.
 Use this for smoothing and finishing on drywall.

-Moreover, you can apply this when filling above-grade concrete and interior concrete ceilings.
-And lastly, finishing up joints on exterior ceiling boards is just worth it!
+Moreover, you can apply this when filling above-grade concrete and interior ceilings.
+Lastly, finishing up joints on exterior ceiling boards is just worth it!